|

 Here are some commonly used horse racing terms.
 If

-you would like any more terms added to the list please email
+you would like any words added to the list please e-mail us.

-in a trifecta.
-If three of the horses selected all finish in the first
+"boxed" in a trifecta.
+If three of the horses selected all finish

 Double: You have to correctly select the winner in two specific